zhuminghui17/path-planning-cpp/TESTING.md

 The test case examine that the program works if the nodes may be listed in any order without any gap in numbering.

 # Step 2
+The algorithm is finished when the shortest path to the goal node has been found or it can be determined that there is no path.